xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 order: 41
 published: true
 ---
-The [Block User's by IP/Country/User Agent module](https://market.x-cart.com/addons/block-users-by-IP-country-user-agent.html "Block Users by IP / Country / User agent") protects your store from bots and fraud customers, by limiting or completely restricting access to it with the help of flexible settings and filters, taking into account IP, address and user behavior.
+The X-Cart module [Block Users by IP/Country/User Agent](https://market.x-cart.com/addons/block-users-by-IP-country-user-agent.html "Block Users by IP / Country / User agent") protects your store from bots and fraudulent users by limiting or completely restricting access to it with the help of flexible settings and filters taking into account the user IP, address and behavior.

 {% toc %}

-To install the module follow directions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the module, follow the guidelines from the section {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

 ## Installation and Set-up

-When installed proceed to the module settings page to configure it:
+After the module has been installed, proceed to the module settings page to configure it:

 ![buip-installed.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-installed.png)

-The **Block User's by IP/Country/User Agent module settings page** is devided into 3 subsections:
+The **Block Users by IP/Country/User Agent module settings page** includes 3 subsections:

 1. IP based access control:
    ![buip-settings-1.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-settings-1.png)